2000 Summer Olympics torch relay

-Relay elements

-A History of the Olympic Torch Relay has been written by Janet Cahill covering all relays to Sydney 2000.
-She is also author of the Olympic Torch Relay section of the "Official Report of the XXVII Olympiad, Sydney 2000 Olympic Games.
-Volume Two - Celebrating The Games".

 Torch

 The design of the torch reflected three famed areas of Australian culture: the boomerang, the Sydney Opera House, and the waters of the Pacific Ocean.
 The concept also reflected the elements of earth, fire, and water.
 This was achieved across three layers of the torch.
 The first, inner layer contains the fuel system and combustor, the second contains the fuel canister, and the outer layer is a specially textured aluminium shell.
 A combination of copper, brass, aluminium, and stainless steel was used in its construction, and the fuel comprised 65 percent butane and 35 percent propane.
 In total, 14,000 torches were produced.
 The distance covered by each torchbearer was 105.478 km.

 Torchbearers

 A total of 13,400 torch-bearers were involved in the relay.
 The Greek leg of the route saw 800 people carry the torch, while 1,500 people were involved across Oceania.
 As part of the vast traversal of Australia, 11,000 people carried the torch within the country.
+Anna Booth was the Australian who chaired the 2000 Summer Olympics torch relay committee and she brought the torch to Australian soil on 8 June.

-The first Australian torch-bearer was Sophie Gosper, the daughter of International Olympic Committee (IOC) Vice-President Kevan Gosper.
+The first Australian torch-bearer was Sophie Gosper in May, the daughter of International Olympic Committee (IOC) Vice-President Kevan Gosper.
 Her selection caused considerable controversy with accusations of corruption directed at the Hellenic Olympic Committee (HOC).
-Greek-Australian Yianna Souleles was originally due to receive the torch in Olympia but was replaced at late notice by Gosper.
+Greek-Australian Yianna Souleles was originally due to receive the torch in Olympia but she was replaced at late notice by Gosper.
 Kevan Gosper accepted the invitation for his daughter to carry the torch while claiming to be unaware that this would make her the first Australian to have the honour.

-The HOC's invitation was seen as an attempt to curry favour with the IOC after being warned that its delays put the planned 2004 Olympics (scheduled to be held in Greece) in jeopardy.
+The HOC's invitation was seen as an attempt to carry favour with the IOC after being warned that its delays put the planned 2004 Olympics (scheduled to be held in Greece) in jeopardy.
 Gosper's acceptance of the invitation was portrayed by the media as being nepotistic and inappropriate, with Australian politicians, Olympic athletes, and officials from various Olympic Committees condemning the move.
 Gosper initially defended his actions but would go on to make a public apology, claiming that fatherly pride had clouded his judgement.
 He gave up his role in the relay at the Melbourne Cricket Ground despite having previously described it as "the most important moment of my life since I won a silver medal [there]".